Schreezer/BTP/README.md

 The project explores different state-space models and filtering techniques to track frequency variations in a BPSK signal affected by sinusoidal Doppler shift.
 The implementations progress from simple to more complex models, with increasingly realistic noise simulation and parameter tuning approaches.

+## Implementation Workflow

+The project's implementation progression is visualized in `kalman_filter_workflow.png`, showing how different Kalman Filter implementations evolved:

+1. Started with a 2-State KF using a harmonic oscillator model
+2. Transitioned to a constant velocity model with SNR-based noise configuration
+3. Enhanced to a 3-State KF with realistic noise and complex signal processing
+4. Added state constraints and BER analysis
+5. Finally implemented adaptive methods with Sage-Husa and WAF

+Each stage brought specific improvements and features, making the implementation progressively more sophisticated and realistic.

 ## Implementation Variants

 ### Harmonic Oscillator Models